nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Le Tracker` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a module**

+**MSS**

+1. User requests to add a new module.
+2. User specifies the name and code of the module.
+3. A new module is added into the list.

+    Use case ends.

+**Extensions**

+- 2a.
+The module name or code is blank.

+   - 2a1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+- 2b.
+Module code already exists.

+   - 2b1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+**Use case: Add a lecture**

+**Preconditions**: User has added a module

+**MSS**

+1. User requests to add a new lecture.
+2. User specifies a name for the lecture with reference to a module code.
+3. A new lecture is appended into the list in that module.

+    Use case ends.

+**Extensions**

+- 2a.
+Lecture name is blank.

+  - 2a1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+- 2b.
+Module code does not exist.

+  - 2b1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+**Use case: Add a video**

+**Preconditions**: User has added a module and a lecture

+**MSS**

+1. User requests to add a new video.
+2. User specifies a name for the video with reference to a module code and that module lecture index number.
+3. A new video is appended into the list in that lecture residing in the module.

+    Use case ends.

+**Extensions**

+- 2a.
+Video name is blank.

+   - 2a1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+- 2b.
+Module code does not exist.

+   - 2b1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+- 2c.
+Lecture index does not exist.

+   - 2c1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+**Use case: Mark/Unmark a video**

+**Preconditions**: User has added a module and a lecture and a video

+**MSS**

+1. User requests to mark/unmark a video as watched.
+2. User specifies the module code, lecture index number and video index number to mark/unmark.
+3. Video shows a marked/unmarked indicator.

+    Use case ends.

+**Extensions**

+- 2a.
+Module code does not exist.

+   - 2a1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+- 2b.
+Lecture index does not exist.

+   - 2b1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+- 2c.
+Video index does not exist.

+   - 2b1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

 **Use case: Delete a Lecture**

 **MSS**